lammps/lammps/doc/src/Build_basics.rst

          make                        # perform make after CMake command make install                # perform the installation into prefix

+      By default CMake will remove any runtime path settings for shared libraries so you may have to set or modify the ``LD_LIBRARY_PATH`` (or ``DYLD_LIBRARY_PATH``) environment variable, if you are installing into a non-system location.
+If you set the CMake variable ``LAMMPS_INSTALL_RPATH`` to ``on``, however, the paths for any linked shared libraries and the library installation folder for the LAMMPS library will be embedded and thus avoiding the requirement to set environment variables to find shared libraries.
+The ``off`` setting is usually preferred for packaged binaries or when setting up environment modules, the ``on`` setting is more convenient for installation into a non-system or personal folder.

    .. tab:: Traditional make

       There is no "install" option in the ``src/Makefile`` for LAMMPS.